Now I'm in It

 "Now I'm in It" is a song by American band Haim, released as a single on October 30, 2019.

 Background

 In an interview with The Guardian, the band members talked about two upcoming songs titled "Hallelujah" and "Now I'm in It", with the latter having been announced as their next single.
 The song was described as a "breathy pop ballad".
 About the song's lyrics, Danielle revealed that "people think Now I’m in It is a break-up song because I sing: ‘We can’t be friends’ but I’m talking about me and my mind.
 It was gnarly and I was not OK with myself".
-Shortly before release, Danielle revealed that the song was about going through a bout of depression.
+Shortly before its release, Danielle revealed that the song was about going through a bout of depression.

 Critical reception

 Abby Jones of Pitchfork thought that the song was a "far cry from the minimalistic groove" of their previous single "Summer Girl" and even "much of Haim's discography".
 She further compared the bassline to Taylor Swift's "Style".
 Jones concluded that "though the song does feel a little more Haimy with some organic instrumentals, a glaring awkwardness results from the otherwise electro-pop aesthetic".